bzcheeseman/Dali/README.md

 #### Installation

-Get **[Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)** ([Download Link](http://bitbucket.org/eigen/eigen/get/3.2.4.tar.bz2)) and place the downloaded Eigen header folder in the `cpp` folder of this repo, then go into the `cpp` folder and:
+Get **[Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)** ([Download Link](http://bitbucket.org/eigen/eigen/get/3.2.4.tar.bz2)) and place the downloaded Eigen header folder in the `cpp` folder of this repo, then go into the `cpp/build` folder and use `cmake` to configure and create the appropriate Makefiles:

+    > cmake ..

+The run `make` to compile the code:

-    > make
+    > make -j 9

 That's it.

-Or for optimizations turned on (slower compilation 3x result):

-    > make optimized

-and to do character recognition as was done in Javascript:

-    > make character_predict
+Now built examples will be stored in `cpp/build/examples`.
+For instance a character prediction model using Stacked LSTMs is built under `cpp/build/examples/character_prediction`.

 #### Stacked LSTMs

 Let's build a stacked LSTM network.
 We start by including the right header:

-    #include "Layers.h"
+    #include "core/Layers.h"

 And let's populate our namespace with some goodies: